keybase/bot-sshca/README.md

    --help,               Show help
    --provision           Provision a new SSH key and add it to the ssh-agent.
 Useful if you need to run another
-                         program that uses SSH auth (eg scp, rsync, etc) --set-default-team    Set the default team to be used for kssh.
-Not necessary if you are only in one team that is using Keybase SSH CA --clear-default-team  Clear the default team
+                         program that uses SSH auth (eg scp, rsync, etc) --set-default-bot     Set the default bot to be used for kssh.
+Not necessary if you are only in one team that is using Keybase SSH CA --clear-default-bot   Clear the default bot
-   --team                Specify a specific team to be used for kssh.
+   --bot                 Specify a specific bot to be used for kssh.
 Not necessary if you are only in one team that
-                         is using Keybase SSH CA
+                         is using Keybase SSH CA`)
 ```

 ## Architecture